PetKatt/image-uploader/README.md

 # image-uploader
-React App with TypeScript to Upload an Image and do some staff
+React App in Typescript where you can upload an image and rotate it on the screen for desired angle, turn on black&white, filter and calculate amount of pixels.